bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Beginners-Guide-To-Python.md

         break   #this will remove us from the loop, so we can display the win message
       else:
         print(“Nope, that isn’t it”)
     #outside our loop, we’ll have the win message that is displayed if the player gets the correct number.
     print(“You won!”)

 Have fun with this!

 ### 4. Notes

 Here is a more advanced project, but still pretty easy.
 This will be using a txt file to save some notes.
-The first thing we need to do is to create a txt file in your repl, name it ‘notes.txt’
+The first thing we need to do is to create a txt file in your repl, name it 'notes.txt’
-Now, to open a file in python we use open(‘filename’, type) The type can be ‘r’ for read, or ‘w’ for write.
+Now, to open a file in python we use open('filename’, type) The type can be 'r’ for read, or 'w’ for write.
 There is another option, but we won’t be using that here.
 Now, the first thing we are going to do is get what the user would like to save:

     message = input(“What would you like to save?”)

 Now we’ll open our file and save that text

-    o = open(‘notes.txt’, ‘w’)
+    o = open('notes.txt’, 'w’)
     o.write(message)
     #this next part is very important, you need to always remember to close your file or what you wrote to it won’t be saved
     o.close()

 There we go, now the information is in the file.
 Next, we’ll retrieve it

-    read = open(‘notes.txt’, ‘r’)
+    read = open('notes.txt’, 'r’)
     out = read.read()
     # now we need to close the file
     read.close()